A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types

-The resulting estimate is visualized by means of a heatmap (Figure \ref{fig.brca_heatmap}).
-Interaction parameters between genes' expression levels are always negative as may be expected (Table \ref{table.parameterConstr}).
+The resulting estimate is visualized by means of a heatmap (Figure \ref{fig.brca_heatmap}a).
+Interaction parameters between genes' expression levels are always negative, in line with the constraints for well-definedness.
 Moreover, the majority of strongest interactions (in absolute sense) relate gene expression levels to somatic mutations.
-Finally, we summarized the ridge pseudo-likelihood estimator as a network for interpretation purposes (Figure \ref{fig.brca_heatmap}).
-The network includes only the $2.5\%$ edges with the largest (in the absolute sense) weights.
-These plotted edges include two types of interactions, interactions among genes' expression levels and those between one genes' expression levels and anothers somatic mutations.
+Finally, we summarized the ridge pseudo-likelihood estimator as a network for interpretation purposes (Figure \ref{fig.brca_heatmap}b).
+The network includes only the $2.5\%$ edges with the largest (in the absolute sense) weights (this simple selection procedure only facilitates the network illustration and is not aimed at any form of type I error control).
+These plotted edges include two types of interactions, interactions among genes' expression levels and those between one gene's expression levels and the somatic mutations of other genes.
 The majority of these edges involve the non-silent somatic mutation in \emph{TP$\it 53$}, which is a well-known tumor suppressor gene (\citealp{Levine1991}).
 These edges relate a mutation in \emph{TP$\it 53$} to a change in the expression level of genes that have been causally implicated with cancer (\citealp{Sanger2017}), thereby confirming the role of \emph{TP$\it 53$} as guardian of the genome (\citealp{Lane1992}).
 Another biomarker with a large node degree is a non-silent mutation in \emph{PIK$\it 3$CA}, a known oncogene that is often mutated in breast cancers (\citealp{Cizkova2012}).
-Otherwise noteworthy are genes \emph{CDH$\it 1$} and \emph{GATA$\it 3$}, the only included with both mutation and expression data.
+Otherwise noteworthy are genes \emph{CDH$\it 1$} and \emph{GATA$\it 3$}, the only ones included with both mutation and expression data.
 The molecular levels of these two genes are connected by an edge in the displayed network, which indicates that their expression levels are related to a mutation in their DNA template.
 Finally, the network contains no edges between the binary mutation variates, which may have been expected as somatic mutations may co-occur but are generally believed to be unrelated.